 Revenue recognition.
 NCM LLC considers estimates regarding make-good provisions in advertising revenue to be a critical accounting policy that requires mathematical calculations used to determine the shortfall of advertising impressions delivered.
-On-screen advertising revenue is recognized in the period in which theatre attendees (impressions) are provided.
 On-screen advertising revenue is recorded net of make-good provisions to account for delivered attendance that is less than the amount contracted.
 The amount contracted is based on an estimate of attendees at the date the contract is signed.
 When actual attendance, based on amounts reported by the founding members, is less than contracted, a make-good provision is required.